mozilla-services/merino/docs/data.md

   **Tags:**

-  - `cache-status` - If the request was pulled from the cache or regenerated.
+  - `cache-status` - If the response was pulled from the cache or regenerated.
     `"hit"`, `"miss"`, `"error"`, or `"none"`.